Pros And Cons Of Fiberglass Batts

 Pros Of Fiberglass Batt Insulation

 Fiberglass batt insulation is one of the most popular insulation options for a reason.
-The popularity of batt insulation boils down to two main reasons.
+The popularity of batt insulation boils down to three main reasons.

-Let’s examine the top two reasons why homeowners often opt for fiberglass.
+Let’s examine the top three reasons why homeowners often opt for fiberglass.

 1. Fiberglass Batts Are Inexpensive.

-Fiberglass batt insulation is the cheapest insulation option available.
+Fiberglass batt insulation is the most budget-friendly insulation option available.
 While the cost varies by the batt and its R-value, fiberglass insulation generally costs approximately $1.50 per square foot.

 To put that into perspective, closed cell spray foam insulation ranges from $2.70 to $6.00 per square foot for some applications.
 Open cell spray foam ranges from $1.75 to $3.00 per square foot.